-G. Boot List: A list of vehicles that have four or more unpaid parking citations.
+G. Boot List: A list of vehicles that have four (4) or more unpaid parking citations that have escalated and the vehicle has been issued a Warning Sticker citation.
 Vehicles on this list are eligible to have a boot applied to the vehicle or the vehicle could be impounded.

-H. Campus: All property owned or under the control of Colorado State University.
+H. Campus: All property owned and/or under the control of Colorado State University.

-I. Compact Car Space: Cars parked in the designated compact car space may not extend beyond the markings in the space.
+I. Compact car space: Cars parked in the designated compact car space may not extend beyond the end of space markings.

 K. Counterfeiting: Making an unauthorized copy of something in order to defraud or deceive people.